Particular/docs.particular.net/samples/web/asp-mvc-application/sample.md

 snippet:ApplicationStart

-For more details on how to inject NServiceBus classes into the controllers, check the [ASP.NET Controller Injection Sample](/samples/web/asp-mvc-injecting-bus/).
+For more details on how to inject NServiceBus classes into the controllers, check the [Sending from an ASP.NET MVC Controller](/samples/web/send-from-mvc-controller/).

 ## Sending a message